iholmdahl/DoubleBloodFeeds/README.md

 Function for original R0 temperature function from Mordecai et al.** and updated R0 temperature function using our data.
 Required by MultipleBf.R

 temperature_data.R
-Summarized temperature data from [Terraclimate](http://www.climatologylab.org/terraclimate.html)
+Summarized temperature data from [Terraclimate](http://www.climatologylab.org/terraclimate.html).
+Required by MultipleBf.R

 MultipleBf.R
-Data layering and and calculated changes.
-Required by MultipleBf.R
+Data layering and and analyses.
+Required by MultipleBfFigures.R

 MultipleBfFigures.R
-Code for figures in main text and supplement
+Code for figures in main text and supplement.

 * Villena OC, Ryan SJ, Murdock CC, Johnson LR.
 Temperature impacts the transmission of malaria parasites by Anopheles gambiae and Anopheles stephensi mosquitoes.
 2020. p.
 2020.07.08.194472. doi:10.1101/2020.07.08.194472